Buy or Sell Core Scientific Inc. (CORZ) Stock Now | Don't Try to Be a Top Gun

-Core Scientific Inc. (NASDAQ:CORZ) went up by 24.09% from its latest closing price compared to the recent 1-year high of $14.98.
-The company’s stock price has collected 21.43% of gains in the last five trading sessions.
+Core Scientific Inc. (NASDAQ:CORZ) went down by -13.07% from its latest closing price compared to the recent 1-year high of $14.98.
+The company’s stock price has collected 2.31% of gains in the last five trading sessions.

 Is It Worth Investing in Core Scientific Inc. (NASDAQ :CORZ) Right Now?